AnywhereSoftware/B4X_Forum_Resources/B4A/Code snippets/BADoclet 2.0. Generate javadocs on Eclipse with Openjdk 19.0.2/readme.md

 After that I asked permission to release the doclet on this forum for peoples that need it in future.

-Always cortesely I received the permission to do it, so I will post that here now.
+Always courtesely I received the permission to do it, so I will post that here now.

 All credits, and many thanks to [USER=52836]@Daestrum[/USER]